Mikyung Sung: Recitals

 She performed in Prodigy and Young Artist recitals at the Kumho Art Hall in 2007 and 2010, the Korea National University of Arts concert series, recital and Performance Forum appearances at Thayer Hall at the Colburn School, several times at the Huntington Library in 2016–18, the 2018 One Month Festival, several times at The House Concert series presented by Park Chang-soo in Seoul, Korea in 2018–19, and at the Kukje Art Hall in 2019.

-She was most often accompanied in her early years by her mother, Inja Choi, from 2014–15 by Eloise Kim, from 2016–18 by Jaemin Shin, and since 2019 by Ilya Rashkovskiy.
+She was most often accompanied in her early years by her mother, Inja Choi, from 2014 to 2015 by Eloise Kim, from 2016 to 2018 by Jaemin Shin, and since 2019 by Ilya Rashkovskiy.

-Duos and Chamber Music
+Duos and chamber music

 She performed duos with her brother, Minjie Sung, as "2Bass" and the "MJK Ensemble," including at the Ditto Festival in 2007, Kumho Art Hall in 2011, and The House Concert in Korea in 2013.
 She also performed in bass duos with Sukyung Chun and pianist Eloise Kim at Colburn in 2014 and the Sierra Madre Playhouse in 2015.
 That same year she also performed in a bass quartet led by her brother at the Ditto Festival in Seoul.

 She has also played in chamber music concerts, for instance at the Mount St. Mary's University Doheny Mansion and Palm Springs Life Festival in 2016 and Shanghai Orchestra Academy in 2018.

+In 2020, she formed a double bass quartet called the Emeth Ensemble, which has played concerts in Korea and released videos on YouTube.